ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 | `Line Split Count`  | `1`  |
 | `Remove Trailing Newlines`  | `false`  |

-**Line Split Count** adds 1 line to each split FlowFile **Remove Trailing Newlines** controls whether newlines are removed at the end of each split file.
+- **Line Split Count** inserts 1 line to each split FlowFile

+- **Remove Trailing Newlines** controls whether newlines are removed at the end of each split file.
 With the value set to false, newlines are not removed.

 ![splittext_property_config_nifi_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/splittext_property_config_nifi_iot.png)